Jerry Orbach: Early life

 Orbach was born on October 20, 1935, in the Bronx, the only child of Emily Orbach (née Olexy), a greeting card manufacturer and radio singer, and Leon Orbach, a restaurant manager and vaudeville performer.
 His father was a Jewish immigrant from Hamburg, Germany.
 Orbach said his father was descended from Sephardic Jewish refugees from the Spanish Inquisition.
-His mother, a native of Luzerne County, Pennsylvania, was a Roman Catholic of Polish-Lithuanian descent, and Orbach was raised in her faith (a religious background later replicated in his character on Law & Order).
+His mother, a native of Luzerne County, Pennsylvania, was a Catholic of Polish-Lithuanian descent.
+Orbach was raised in his mother's Catholic faith.

 The Orbach family moved frequently during his childhood, living in Mount Vernon, New York; Wilkes-Barre, Nanticoke, and Scranton, Pennsylvania; Springfield, Massachusetts; and Waukegan, Illinois.
-Orbach attended Waukegan High School and graduated in 1952 (having skipped two grades in elementary school due to his high IQ of 163).
+Orbach attended Waukegan Township High School and graduated in 1952, having skipped two grades in elementary school due to his high IQ of 163.
 He played on the football team and began learning acting in a speech class.

 The summer after graduating from high school, Orbach worked at the theatre of Chevy Chase Country Club of Wheeling, Illinois, and enrolled at the University of Illinois Urbana-Champaign in the fall.
 In 1953, Orbach returned to the Chicago area and enrolled at Northwestern University.
 Orbach left Northwestern before his senior year and moved to New York City in 1955 to pursue acting and to study at the Actors Studio, where one of his instructors was the studio's founder, Lee Strasberg.